jvlch/global-configs/README.md

 # global-configs
+fakelinefromDEV
+what is thisfromDEV?
 A personal repo for tmux, alacritty, bash, or/and vim/nvim configuration files